 Socks with nylon and/or spandex added to the mix mean a tighter fit which reduces movement of the socks over your feet meaning blisters are less likely.

 You should carry multiple pairs of socks and change out of wet pairs when you can.
 A long bug out on foot will need several pairs being rotated to ensure feet stay dry.

-No matter how much consideration you put into your footwear and socks, a bug out on foot will likely cause a blister or two.
+No matter how much consideration you put into your footwear and socks, a bug out on your foot will likely cause a blister or two.
 Carrying moleskin or second skin in your bag will help prevent a blister from becoming a big problem.
 Moleskin acts as a barrier between a blister and your socks and shoes.
 If you do not have this with you, duct tape can be used.

 If you are using moleskin, use a piece slightly bigger than the blister, cut a hole in the center and place over the blister so it is seen through the cut hole.

 Walking poles provide added support and stability to any journey by foot.
-They reduce impact on your legs and they also reduce the level of exertion required to keep moving.
+They reduce the impact on your legs and they also reduce the level of exertion required to keep moving.

-Generally your elbows should be bent at around 90 degrees when you are holding the pole handle and the tip of the pole is on the ground.
+Generally, your elbows should be bent at around 90 degrees when you are holding the pole handle and the tip of the pole is on the ground.
 However, alter the height of your poles until the most comfortable position is found.
 Efficient pole use involves placing the poles on the ground at an angle pointing behind you to drive you forward.